Lying Aversion and Vague Communication: An Experimental Study: Introduction

-To answer these questions we must carefully examine the behavioral aspects of lying and vague communication.
-First, as demonstrated by recent developments in the literature on lying behavior \autocite{Meibauer38, Fischbacher2013, Abeler2019}, most people exhibit a non-trivial degree of lying aversion.
-If an agent intrinsically prefers being honest, then the internal cost of lying should inhibit the use of lies and encourage the use of vague yet relatively truthful messages.
-Second, a message affects not only an audience’s belief about the state of the world but also their belief about how honest an agent is.
-When the agent cares about their social identity as an honest person, this external concern should impact the message they choose to communicate.
-After all, ``a vague belief has a much better chance of being true than a precise one, because there are more possible facts that would verify it” \autocite{Russell1923}.
-The nontrivial cost of lying suggests that communication is no longer cheap talk and the misleading messages may bear strategic significance as a credible signal to the audience about the agent's behavioral types.
-On the other hand, such a strategic incentive may also influence behavior.
-Thus, a rational agent must balance the degree of truthfulness and vagueness of the message communicated.
+To explore these questions, it is crucial to examine the behavioral aspects of lying and vague communication.
+First, recent developments in the literature on lying behavior \autocite{Meibauer38, Fischbacher2013, Abeler2019} have shown that most people exhibit a non-trivial degree of lying aversion.
+If individuals have an intrinsic preference for honesty, the internal cost or guilt\footnote{Note that we use the term `guilt' specifically to refer to the internalized social norm of honesty.
+This is different from the usage in \textcite{battigalli_dufwenberg_2007} where the authors use the term to incorporate a broader notion of `letting others down.'} associated with lying would deter them from using outright lies and instead encourage the use of vague yet relatively truthful messages.
+Second, a message not only influences the audience's belief about the state of the world but also their perception of the agent's honesty.
+When individuals value their social identity as honest individuals, this external concern will impact the type of message they choose to communicate.
+The nontrivial cost of lying implies that communication is no longer a cheap talk, and misleading messages may bear strategic significance as credible signals about the agent's behavioral types to the audience.
+Conversely, such strategic incentives can also influence behavior.
+Thus, a rational agent must balance the degree of truthfulness and vagueness in the message they communicate.